trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   of sharing a single `BackendConsumer.receive()` handle. `stop` is now idempotent through `Ref`, so explicit stop and scoped finalizers do not close workers twice.
+- The request-response stop signal slice added a `Deferred` shutdown signal to `makeEffectRequestResponseFromPubSub`.
+Pending requests now race response waiting against runtime stop and fail promptly with a tagged `MessagingLifecycleError` instead of waiting for timeout.
 - The gateway streaming callback slice added Effect-returning dispatcher streaming methods, switched the RPC stream server off nested `Effect.runPromiseWith(context)` queue offers, and replaced the client